trevorblades/use-query-string/README.md

 ## Usage

-Given a location object and a history updater function, this hook will return an array who's first element is ab object representing the current URL query string.
+Given a location object and a history updater function, this hook will return an array who's first element is an object representing the current URL query string.
 The second element in the array is a function that serializes an object into the query string and updates the former `query` object.

 ```js
 import useQueryString from '@trevorblades/use-query-string';